-13. Answer Questions on Quora
+11. Answer questions on Quora

-Quora is the most popular question and answer website, with questions about almost every topic.
+Quora is the most popular question-and-answer website, with questions about almost every topic.

 If you provide a useful answer to a question, it will get voted to the top of the page, and more users will see it.

 Be warned that this tactic takes quite a bit of time to see steady traffic from it.
-But if you’re interested, read this marketer’s guide to Quora for next steps.
+But if you’re interested, read this marketer’s guide to Quora for the next steps.